The Animal Testing and Experimentation Industry

 Animal breeders profit handsomely from breeding and genetically engineering animals, from mice to primates, in order to satisfy the demands of researchers.
 Recent prices quoted from one animal supply company’s catalogue identified New Zealand White Rabbits as high as $352 each, purebred Beagles for $1,049 and some primates costing more than $8,000 each.

-Pharmaceutical companies fuel the animal research “machine” by conducting animal studies as a stepping stone to clinical trials (human-based studies) while protecting themselves from lawsuits in the event of an adverse drug reaction.
+Pharmaceutical companies fuel the animal testing and experimentation “machine” by conducting animal studies as a stepping stone to clinical trials (human-based studies) while protecting themselves from lawsuits in the event of an adverse drug reaction.
 These corporate giants use animal studies as a legal safety net by telling courts that they did what the law requires—prove the safety of a drug in animals—and therefore are not liable when a drug harms a human.

-Even the media profits from the “publish or perish” mentality within the scientific community to justify animal research by using the results of animal tests to announce “medical miracles,” which help them sell more journals, newspapers and increase TV ratings.
+Even the media profits from the “publish or perish” mentality within the scientific community to justify animal testing and experimentation by using the results of animal tests to announce “medical miracles,” which help them sell more journals, newspapers and increase TV ratings.
 The American Medical Association recently criticized drug makers for spending $4.5 billion over the course of a year on direct marketing to consumers, whose spending on prescription drugs increased by 13% in one year to $374 billion.
 Obviously, much is at stake for these businesses who are threatened by any opposition to their use of animals in research.

 How NAVS Helps

-NAVS, therefore, works closely with scientists in academia, government and industry who are mindful of the inadequacies of animal experiments, who understand the promise of modern technology, and who support opportunities to advance smarter science that is human-relevant and can provide safer and more effective solutions to human health needs.
+NAVS, therefore, works closely with scientists in academia, government and industry who are mindful of the inadequacies of animal testing and experimentation, who understand the promise of modern technology, and who support opportunities to advance smarter science that is human-relevant and can provide safer and more effective solutions to human health needs.
 We provide positive incentives and support to scientists at all stages of their careers, and partner with international efforts to implement new methodologies that replace the use of animals.
 This investment in better, more humane science promises to pay huge dividends in smarter, better solutions for people and animals.

 NAVS extends an open invitation and appeal to all scientists and people who care about the advancement of discovery, innovation and scientific knowledge to work together in ways small and grand to capitalize on every opportunity to replace the use of animals with better, more human-relevant alternatives.